Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: System and Adversary Model

 \section{System and Adversary Model}

-Fig.~\ref{fig:scenario} shows the scenario and adversary model considered in this work.
+Fig.~\ref{fig:scenario} shows the scenario and adversary model considered in this work, inspired by the real-world use case discussed in~\cite{ikea_drones}.

-We consider an indoor scenario, where drones operate to achieve (semi)-automatized tasks, e.g., warehouse inspection.
-We consider the existence of a communication link between the drone and a \ac{GCS}, which can be used either to pilot the drone, in the case of a \ac{RPAS}, or to report telemetry data, in the case of (semi) autonomous operations.
-Independently of the usage of the communication link, we do not make any assumption on the nature of the drone operations, which can be either instructed by a human pilot or (semi) autonomous.
+We consider an indoor scenario where drones operate to achieve (semi)-automatized tasks, e.g., warehouse inspection or home surveillance.
+The relevance of such a scenario is confirmed by recent news, reporting that leading companies such as IKEA and Amazon are already experimenting with commercial products for this purpose~\cite{ikea_drones},~\cite{amazon_indoorDrone}.
+We consider the existence of a communication link between the drone and a \ac{GCS}, which can be used either to pilot the drone, in the case of a \ac{RPAS}, or to report telemetry data, in the case of (semi) autonomous operations~\cite{tedeschi2023_acsac}.
+Independently of the communication link usage, we do not make any assumption on the nature of the drone operations, which can be either instructed by a human pilot or (semi-) autonomous.
+Also, we do not make assumptions on the presence of a positioning technology, besides that it is not affected by spoofing~\cite{raponi2021_sp}.
 Without loss of generality, we consider that the communication link between the drone and the \ac{GCS} adopts the \ac{BPSK} modulation scheme.
-This is a reasonable assumption, as such a scheme allows one to mitigate as much as possible the noise affecting indoor communication channels, being used also in modern WiFi standards.
+The mentioned assumption is reasonable, as such a scheme allows one to mitigate the noise affecting indoor communication channels as much as possible, being also used in modern WiFi standards.